noahmtnr/ines-autonomous-dispatching/README.md

 **preprocessing**  - a folder with files used to preprocess taxi trips and generate orders

-**tmp** – a folder that contains checkpoints that can be used for testing the agent
+**tmp** – a folder that contains checkpoints from training that can be used for testing the agent

 ## Database